Modern Bathrrom

 Here at DBS Bathrooms, we understand that your main concerns at home will be your safety and security.

-A huge part of making sure that there are as few liabilities as possible in your home, is to properly ensure fire resistance.
+A huge part of making sure that there are as few liabilities as possible in your home is to properly ensure fire resistance.
 This is not only true for kitchens and bedrooms, but bathrooms too.

-While you may think that with all that water, bathroom is an unlikely place for a fire to spread but you’d be wrong.
+While you may think that with all that water, a bathroom is an unlikely place for a fire to spread but you’d be wrong.
 There are several factors you may be overlooking.

 If you are wondering how bathroom fires can start, or how you can ensure your bathroom is fire-retardant, read on.